 Figure 5: Diagram of approach to estimate Average Buffer Width for Estuarine AAs.
-The white line is the edge of the AA.
-Continuing with the example from above, eight lines were drawn evenly distributed where buffer is present around the AA.
+In example A, eight lines were drawn evenly distributed where buffer is present around the AA.
 All lines in this example are 250 meters long except for the one that intercepts a power sub-station north of the AA.
 Note that no lines were drawn out into the open water directly adjacent to the AA.
+In example B note that the lines are not drawn out into the open water that directly adjoins the AA, but do go through open water after they pass through open water.